Stat-Mat/TitchySID/README.md

 Based on TinySID by Tammo Hinrichs (kb) and Rainer Sinsch (myth)

-Caveat: This library has been stripped down to the bare essentials required for SID playback.
+Caveat: this library has been stripped down to the bare essentials required for SID playback.
 This means that the code is pretty horrible in places, but the idea is to keep it as small as possible.
 This does mean the library is not 100% compatible with all SID files, but it does work with a large percentage of them.
 Everything is hard-coded to run at 44100Hz.

 ## 1. What is TitchySID?